mfontanini/presenterm/docs/src/introduction.md

 ## presenterm

-[presenterm][github] is a terminal-based tool that allows you to create presentations in Markdown format and render them in your terminal.
+[presenterm][github] lets you create presentations in markdown format and run them from your terminal, with support for image and animated gif support, highly customizable themes, code highlighting, exporting presentations into PDF format, and plenty of other features.

 ### Demo